 WHAT TO DO

 With a child who is whining to get his way, set your limits and stick to them.
-Since the whining makes that hard to do, set only those limits that you are willing to consistently uphold.
+Since whining makes that hard to do, set only those limits that you are willing to uphold consistently.

 When your child whines in a public place, leave if possible.
 You will have difficulty ignoring the whining when other people are around, hearing and seeing you and your child.
 Therefore, simply take her and go, without discussion.
 This may be inconvenient, but you will not have to do it many times before the message is communicated that not only will whining not be effective, but it will put an end to the excursion.